Jason2Brownlee/CleanFixedQuakeC/README.md

 Quake game code (progs.dat) with bug fixes released under the GPL.

+## About

+The Quake computer game Quake was released in 1996.

+In 1999 the source code for the Quake engine (.exe), tools (qcc), and game code (progs.dat) was released under the GPL.

+The version of the Quake game code released under the GPL was v1.01, different from the latest release of the game code v1.06.

+This project provides a version of the Quake game code v1.01 released under the GPL updated with a "clean room" implementation of fixes in the v1.06 code.

+This project also includes a host of other bug fixes such as compiler warnings, removal of unused code, and reported bugs.

 ## Features

 * Released under the permissive GNU GPL license.